 Three hours later, I was still engrossed in the hilarious conversations and local gossip on the porch.
 Of course I felt like a dweeb in all my riding gear with a laptop while the locals drank beer in shorts and t-shirts.
 It didn't go unnoticed and I got my share of ribbing.
 The sheriff showed up with a dog he'd found on the road, delivering to it's owner who was quite happy.
 He had run off during all the fireworks last night.
 The sheriff sat down next to me and we all talked for an hour or two.
 Topics ranged from oppressive government to high fuel prices to the sexual persuasion of the "artists" in Marfa... whom they call "Marfadites"...
 Pretty much everything else was covered in the conversations.

-The local outlaw radio host wandered in and they tried to get me to climb the wooden radio tower and install something.
+The local outlaw radio host "Uh Clem" wandered in and sat with ubiquitous "Doug" on the porch.
+He and Doug further explained that the radio antennae needed fixing and they tried to get me to climb the wooden radio tower and install something.
 I told them no, as I knew they only wanted to see a dumb tourist fall off a tower.
-Then he tried to rope me into taking over the radio station since he was having to deal with glaucoma issues now.
+Then Clem tried to rope me into taking over the radio station since he was having to deal with glaucoma issues now.
 The thought intrigued me and I envisioned myself late at night, keeping the locals entertained and informed with my wit and wisdom between songs from George Jones and Led Zeppelin... somehow "Wolfman Joe" just doesn't fit me... so I declined.

-Having passed the initiation test, I was made part of the Terligua SWAT team... they handed me a flyswatter and told me to do my part.
+Having passed the initiation test, I was officially commissioned and made part of the Terligua SWAT team...
+Doug handed me a flyswatter and told me to do my part.

 By the way, at this point I must interject that my trip was inspired by a last minute email from my wonderful friend Helen (you know who you are) who foolishly forwarded the video "I've been everywhere man" by our honored TWT'er who did the great video.
 I also must mention that her husband is my best friend and a great man, as is their daughter (but not a man) who I happen to work for - it's an honor too!
 I leave your names off since I care about your reputations, but you know who you are :D Enough brown-nosing...